-1. CNB performed immediately after MWA allowed for the diagnosis of genomic testing in 90.9% of NSCLC;
+1. CNB performed immediately after MWA might allow for the diagnosis of genomic testing in 90.9% of NSCLC;

 2. The quantitative analyses of DNA/RNA extracted from specimens in post-ablation CNB were not affected when the MWA has a power of 30 or 40 W and an ablation time within five minutes.